quipucords/qpc-tools/README.md

 git clone git@github.com:quipucords/quipucords-installer.git
 ```
 # <a name="test"></a> Test
-There are various options for testing your changes to the installation scripts.
+There are various options testing your changes to the installation scripts.
 You can test scripts from this repository or an official build.
-First you need to launch the VMs configured with the installation files and docker images you wish to test.
-## Launching the Virtual Machines
-First bring up the virtual machines using one of the methods below.

-### Method 1: Testing local install script without internet connectivity
+## Setup
-First obtain all the required repositories.
+- First obtain all the required repositories
 ```
 git clone git@github.com:quipucords/quipucords.git
 git clone git@github.com:quipucords/quipucords-ui.git
 git clone git@github.com:quipucords/quipucords-installer.git
 ```

+## Testing local installation scripts
+This method is used when you are testing installation scripts that have not been released.

+### Testing offline installation
 To build the docker image, download the `qpc` client and test with the local install scripts on all supported OS's, run the following:
 ```
 make setup-local-offline server_source=release cli_version=0.9.0 server_version=0.9.0